 Out of the box, the Google Sheet includes three tabs:

 - Overview—serves as a reference on how to use the Sheet, and contains two example charts created from your data.

 - Asana project data—shows the most important data from each project.
 Explore this data by sorting or filtering by the columns.

 - Live source data—pulls live data directly from Asana.
 This tab is locked to protect the connection to Asana.
-If for any reason the data in this tab gets modified, simply click the Open Report in Google Sheets button from your Dashboard to fix it.

 You can hover over column headers to learn more about the data in the column.